-In those identified as being 'at risk', lifestyle changes to increase physical activity and a diet with modest calorie restriction, less saturated fat and more dietary fibre can significantly reduce the rate at which impaired glucose tolerance progresses to type 2 diabetes.
-It has been demonstrated that even older people can successfully undertake the lifestyle programmes required.
+In those identified as being 'at risk', life-style changes to increase physical activity and a diet with modest calorie restriction, less saturated fat and more dietary fibre can significantly reduce the rate at which impaired glucose tolerance progresses to type 2 diabetes.
+It has been demonstrated that even older people can successfully undertake the life-style programmes required.
 This is discussed in more detail in Chapter 4.

-Further reading and references
+Further reading

-DECODE Study Group (2003).
+- DECODE Study Group.
 Is the current definition for diabetes relevant to mortality risk from all causes and cardiovascular and non-cardiovascular diseases?
-Diabetes Care 26, 688-696.

-- Freemantle N, Holmes J, Hockey A, Kumar S (2008).
-How strong is the association between abdominal obesity and the incidence of type 2 diabetes?
-International Journal of Clinical Practice 62, 1391-1396. - The International Expert Committee (2009).
+Diabetes Care 2003;26:688-96. - Freemantle N, Holmes J, Hockey A, Kumar S. How strong is the association between abdominal obesity and the incidence of type 2 diabetes?
+Int J Clin Pract 2008;62:1391-6. - The International Expert Committee.
 International Expert Committee Report on the role of the HbA1c assay in the diagnosis of diabetes.
-Diabetes Care 32, 1327-1334. - World Health Organisation (1998).
-The World Health Report.
-Life in the 21st Century: a vision for all.
-Geneva: WHO. - World Health Organization (1999).
+Diabetes Care 2009;32:1327-34. - World Health Organization.
 Definition, Diagnosis and Classification of Diabetes Mellitus and its Complications: Report of a WHO Consultation.
-World Health Organization, Geneva.
-WHO/NCD/NCS 99.2.
+World Health Organization, Geneva, 1999.
+WHO/NCD/NCS 99.2